orbitalquark/scintillua/README.md

 programming languages to any Scintilla-based text editor or IDE.
 Scintillua was designed to be dropped into or compiled with any Scintilla environment.

+Scintillua may also be used as a Lua library for obtaining syntax highlighting information of source code snippets.

 [Lua]: http://lua.org
 [LPeg]: http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html
 [Scintilla]: http://scintilla.org